 Measuring tip: Don't have a 1/16 teaspoon?
 Fill a 1/8 teaspoon with half ascorbic acid, half citric acid.

-Not sponsored, Purchased for
+| Not sponsored, Purchased for personal use. |

 Gentler Hard Water Supreme Treatment

-This version uses twice the water because it's hard to measure less than 1/16 teaspoon.
+This version uses twice the water because it's difficult to measure less than 1/16 teaspoon.
 It is less concentrated.
 You could also use 8 oz water and just cut the powder measurements in half.
 The pH is still quite low, but the concentration of acids is less than the recipe above.

 Good choice for: Kinky hair, Coily hair, Baby-fine and tangle-prone hair, hair with severe breakage.